 Transportation to and from the College is an individual responsibility.
 WHEELS is a service of the Livermore-Amador Valley Transit Authority (LAVTA) and provides public transportation to and from the College.
-Route schedules are available in Building 1700.
 For more information contact WHEELS at 925.455.7500 or at www.wheelsbus.com.